QBobWatson/ipe2tikz/README.md

 ### The Ipe compatibility library `tikzlibraryipe.code.tex`

-This file is the TikZ glue code that complements the exporter.
+This file is the TikZ glue that complements the exporter.
 This file essentially consists of the `ipe import` style, which contains (among other things):

 + The definitions `x=1bp` and `y=1bp`.
 The basic unit in Ipe is the PDF point (1/72 of an inch), which in LaTeX is a "big point" (as opposed to a "Knuth